package process

 Package-Level Functions (total 8, all are exported)

-Chain returns a Runnable instance that starts and runs processes by nesting
+Chain returns a [Runner] instance that starts and runs processes by nesting

-Leaf converts a “leaf” function to a runnable process function that accepts
+Leaf converts a “leaf” function to a process entrypoint with callback.
+It

-callback.
-It accepts an optional gracefulStop function to perform graceful
+accepts an optional gracefulStop function to perform graceful shutdown.
+If

-shutdown.
-If the function is nil, the process will be terminated by context
+the function is nil, the process will be terminated by context cancellation

-The resulting Runnable returns first non-nil error from functions in the
+The resulting [Runner] returns first non-nil error from functions in the

 following order: callback, gracefulStop, runInForeground.
 That is, if both